The goal of root canal treatment is to save a diseased tooth.

 An endodontist is a dentist who specializes in root canals and who went through additional schooling and training to become an expert in saving teeth.
 Dr. Zoufan has been in dentistry for over a decade.
-He prides himself in using the most state-of-the-art technology including digital imaging, microscopes, and ultrasonic instrumentation.
+He prides himself on using the most state-of-the-art technology including digital imaging, microscopes, and ultrasonic instrumentation.

 “Endo” is Greek for “inside” while “odont” is “tooth”.
-Therefore, endodontic procedure is treatment of the inside of the tooth.
+Therefore, the endodontic procedure is the treatment of the inside of the tooth.
 Once root canal treatment is indicated, the actual procedure occurs in several steps:

-1. The tooth and surrounding area will be numbed, and then isolated with a “dental dam”.
+1. The tooth and surrounding area will be numbed and then isolated with a “dental dam”.
 This dam keeps the tooth clean and free of saliva (i.e. further infection) during the procedure.

-2. The endodontist makes a small opening in the crown of the tooth to remove any decay and access the pulp where infection is building up.
+2. The endodontist makes a small opening in the crown of the tooth to remove any decay and access the pulp where the infection is building up.

 3. Through the use of very small instruments and various antimicrobial agents, the infected pulp is removed and the pulp chambers are cleaned both physically and microbially.

-4. If the tooth is badly infected, the endodontist may place antibiotic paste in the canals and schedule a second visit for the completion of treatment once the inflammation has calmed.
+4. If the tooth is badly infected, the endodontist may place an antibiotic paste in the canals and schedule a second visit for the completion of treatment once the inflammation has calmed.

-5. After the canals are thoroughly cleaned, the endodontist will shape them to prepare them for the root filling called gutta percha.
-Gutta percha is a flexible, biocompatible material perfect for this purpose.
+5. After the canals are thoroughly cleaned, the endodontist will shape them to prepare them for the root filling called gutta-percha.
+Gutta-percha is a flexible, biocompatible material perfect for this purpose.